ZoomyCat/ghmd-ccs/info/README.md

 ### Purpose:

-  To document how to use ghmd-ccs - GitHub Markdown to HTML Content Creation System.
+  Documentation on how to install, Configure and use ghmd-ccs - GitHub Markdown to HTML Content Creation System.

 ### Topics.